-While most of us feel comfortable with Facebook, WhatsApp and increasingly, Instagram, the sheer number of social media apps out there can leave even the most technically savvy parent feeling bewildered.
+While most of us feel comfortable with Facebook, WhatsApp, Instagram and increasingly, TikTok, the sheer number of social media apps out there can leave even the most technically savvy parent feeling bewildered.

 The key to keeping our children safe online, and away from cyberbullying, is to know which apps and games they’re using and to understand how they work.

 Read our simple tips to help you keep track of your kids’ online activity – and one step ahead.

 Do you really know what your child is doing when they close their bedroom door and bury their heads in their laptops, tablets or mobile phones?
 Make it your business to find out which apps they’re using to chat to friends and ask them what games they’re playing.
 Not only will you score points for showing an interest (even if you do lose an hour discussing the finer details of Minecraft!), you’ll also know exactly what you’re dealing with.
 And if they do come unstuck with online bullies, they know you’ll understand.

 Spend some time finding out exactly how a particular game or app works.
 If Fortnite is the game du jour in your house (and is there a family home in the world where it isn’t?), research it for yourself.
 Or click here for our handy guide to Fortnite.
 Fortnite, ROBLOX and Minecraft all have social media features you may not have been aware of.
 Make sure you know as much about how each game or app operates as your kids do.

 Explain to your children the importance of keeping their personal details safe when playing online.
 Tell them never to reveal their real name, where they live or what school they attend.
 Make sure they know that if they see or hear anything that makes them feel upset or uncomfortable, they need to tell you or another trusted adult immediately.